-Privacy threats and mismanaged data protection are two user data-related vulnerabilities
+Privacy threats and mismanaged data protection are two user data-related vulnerabilities.

 3.4 Sandboxing and Virtualization

 The Android operating system employs a sandbox mechanism, providing a controlled environment for applications.
 This restricted environment ensures that applications run without absolute control over reading or writing data they are not authorized to access.
 To utilize network services and access hardware at lower levels of the hardware stack, applications must be granted specific permissions.
-The use of sandboxes has also been instrumental in identifying bugs in mobile applications, as it isolates unverified modules within the device and ensures that only trusted application modules are executed (Yao et al., 2020).
+The use of sandboxes has also been instrumental in identifying bugs in mobile applications, as it isolates unverified modules within the device and ensures that only trusted application modules are executed [Yao et al. 2020].
 The security mechanisms in sandboxes are similar to those found in virtual boxes.